Cwantic/Documentation/Design/index.md

 - Select a line and press **F1** to open PIPESTRESS help (if path is defined in the settings).

-- Click right to open the popup menu :
+- Right click to open the popup menu :

 ![Image](../Images/Pipestress11.jpg)